Preport/getBackpackTFListings/README.md

 ```
 ## Constructor
 ### getBackpackTFListings(proxies)
-- `proxies` - Optional. `Array of TypeProxy` to rotate between proxies to avoid getting `429: Too many requests.`
+- `proxies` - Optional. `Array of TypeProxy` or `Array of strings` to rotate between proxies to avoid getting `429: Too many requests.`
 ## Method
 ### getListings(url[, pageAmount])
 - `url` - Required. `BackpackTF classified url` of the item you want to get the listings of.